-Kevin Dux was announced as the full-time assistant men's basketball coach at Washington University in St. Louis on July 6, 2018.
+Kevin Dux enters his second season as the full-time assistant men's basketball coach at Washington University in St. Louis.
+Dux was named assistant coach on July 6, 2018.

 In 2017-18, Dux worked with three senior guards who re-wrote the Stetson record book.
 Divine Myles became the school’s all-time leading scorer (1,845 points), Angel Rivera set the all-time assists mark (582) and Luke Doyle broke the all-time threes record (207).

 In his first season as an assistant at Stetson in 2014-15, the Hatters went to the Atlantic Sun Championship game for the first time since 1994.
 Freshman forward Derick Newton was named the Atlantic Sun Freshman of the Year and a freshman All-American.
 Newton was also drafted in the NBA G League after the 2015-16 season and plays with the Windy City Bulls.

 Dux joined Stetson after a two-year stint as a graduate assistant at Florida State University.
 At FSU he was responsible for tracking the academic progression of student-athletes, assisting with film breakdown and scouting reports, helping coaches with recruiting visits, and supervising five undergraduate managers.
 The Seminoles won the ACC Tournament for the first time in school history in 2012.

 A four-year letterwinner at Coe College, Dux earned All-Iowa Conference, Academic All-Iowa Conference, ESPN the Magazine Academic All-District, and NABC Honors Court accolades as a student-athlete.
 He was Juckem’s first recruit at Coe.

 After graduating with a Bachelor of Arts degree from Coe in 2009, Dux stayed at his alma mater as an assistant coach for two seasons.

 Dux earned a Master of Science degree in Sport Management in 2013 at Florida State.